-Enterprise data sovereignty: If you love your data, set it free Tech Trends 2018
+Enterprise data sovereignty: If you love your data, set it free has been added to your bookmarks.

-Making data “free”—accessible, understandable, and actionable across business units, departments, and geographies—sounds great, right?
+Making data “free”—available and actionable to all business units, departments, and geographies—sounds great, right?
 But doing so requires implementing modern approaches to data architecture and governance, and navigating global regulations around privacy and protection.

 We have entered a new age of digital enlightenment—one driven by ever-growing volumes of data and the valuable customer, strategic, and operational insights that information contains.
 In this new age, not only is there more data than ever before—it is being generated by a wider variety of sources, making it more revealing.
 As Deloitte’s 2017 Tech Trends report explored, insight-rich data from transactional systems, industrial machinery, social media, IoT sensors—and from nontraditional sources such as images, audio, video, and the deep web—increasingly informs decision-making and helps chart new paths to the future.1

 To those already on the path to digital enlightenment, it is becoming increasingly clear that to realize its full potential, data should be free—free not in a monetary sense but, rather, in terms of accessibility and ubiquity.
 At a time when traditional boundaries separating organizational domains are coming down, it becomes more important than ever to expose data widely so that analysts can use it to create value.

 Yet even when data is free, we have to make sense of it.
 Traditionally, “making sense of data” meant imposing upon it top-down, canonical definitions and hierarchies of access rights and creating layer upon layer of governance protocols.
 This Dewey Decimal System-esque approach has been, in essence, just a formalized way to try to control chaos using brute force.